gregates/gregates.github.io/_posts/2013-11-19-active-support-safe-buffer-2.md

 classes and classes defined in the standard library, you can find api documentation at
 <a href="http://ruby-doc.org/" target="_blank">ruby-doc.org</a>.
-You can go there an type
+You can go there and type
 the class name into the search bar, or really I usually just google "ruby #{class\_name}", e.g., "ruby string".
 If you do that, you'll see that you get results for different versions of the language &mdash; it's always helpful to know which version of ruby you're using.
 The top result is *usually* the documentation